-After teaching arts and crafts for nearly 20 years, there is one thing I am certain of – the most important learning comes when I stop teaching.
+After teaching arts and crafts for more than 20 years, there is one thing I am certain of – the most important learning comes when I stop teaching.

 Don’t get me wrong, I’m not saying teachers are unnecessary.
 It is vital to have someone show us the basic skills, for, without them, we can’t do much of anything.